DwarfyAssassin/SEN9110-SM/README.md

 ## Introduction

-The repository contains simulation of employees using the elevator in a building.
+The repository contains simulation of employees and visitors using the elevator in a building.
 The model was built using Salabim.

 ## Getting Started